mrparracho/mrparracho.github.io/backend/fastapi-rag/docs/faq.md

 My strongest languages are Python (Advanced) and SQL (Advanced).
 I also work with Bash, HTML/CSS, and JavaScript.

 ### What data engineering tools do you specialize in?
-I specialize in Apache Spark, Apache Kafka, Apache Airflow, dbt, and Elasticsearch for data processing and pipeline orchestration.
+I specialize in Spark, Kafka, Airflow, dbt, and Elasticsearch for data processing and pipeline orchestration.
 I also work extensively with Databricks, Snowflake, and the Hadoop ecosystem.

 ### What cloud platforms do you work with?
 I primarily work with AWS, but also have experience with GCP and Azure.
 I'm skilled in Docker, Kubernetes, and Terraform for infrastructure management.

 ### What AI/ML technologies do you use?
-I work with PyTorch, Scikit-Learn, TensorFlow, and modern AI frameworks like Pydantic and LangChain.
-I'm also experienced with LLMs, RAG systems, and HuggingFace.
+I work with PyTorch, Scikit-Learn, TensorFlow, Pydantic and LangChain.
+I'm experienced with Large Language Models (LLMs), Natural Language Processing (NLP), RAG systems, HuggingFace and Weights & Biases.

 ## Project Experience